Parbelaez/the-film-trivia/README.md

 Font Awesome - For the iconography on the website.

-Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
+Google Dev Tools - To troubleshoot and test features, and solve issues with responsiveness and styling.

 [Favicon.io](https://favicon.io/) To create favicon.